-As at 31 December 2022, there was a legal case pending against the Group aggregating to BD 2.3 million (2021: BD 1.0 million).
-Based on the opinion of the Group's legal advisors, the management believes that no liability is likely to arise from this case.
+As at 31 December 2023, there were legal cases pending against the Group aggregating to BD 1.4 million (2022: BD 2.3 million).
+Based on the opinion of the Group's legal advisors, the management believes that no liability is likely to arise from these cases.
+However, on a conservative basis, the Group has made a provision on the same of BD 0.2 million (2022: Nil).